Sacred Harp: Origin of the modern editions

 The James edition was further revised in 1936 by a committee under the leadership of the brothers Seaborn and Thomas Denson, both influential singing school teachers.
 Both died shortly before the project was complete, and the remaining work was overseen by Paine Denson, son of Thomas.
-This book was entitled Original Sacred Harp, Denson Revision, and was itself revised 1960, 1967, and 1971; a more thorough revision and remodeling of this book, overseen by Hugh McGraw, is known simply as the "1991 Edition", though some singers still call it the "Denson book".
+This book was entitled Original Sacred Harp, Denson Revision, and was itself revised 1960, 1967, and 1971 by committees led by A. M. Cagle and Hugh McGraw.
+Additional, more thorough revisions and remodelings of this book, overseen by McGraw and David Ivey, respectively, were published in 1991 and 2025.
+Today, the book is known as the "2025 Edition", though some singers still call it the "Denson book".

 Even the highly traditionalist James and Denson books followed Cooper in adding alto parts to most of the old three-part songs (these alto parts led to an unsuccessful lawsuit by Cooper).
 Some people (see for instance the reference by Buell Cobb given below) believe that the new alto parts imposed an esthetic cost by filling in the former stark open harmonies of the three-part songs.
 Wallace McKenzie argues to the contrary, basing his view on a systematic study of representative songs.
 In any event, there is little support today for abandoning the added alto parts, since most singers give a high priority to giving every side of the square its own part to sing.

 It was thus that the traditionalism debate split the Sacred Harp community, and there seems little prospect that it will ever reunite under a single book.
 However, there have been no further splits.
 Both the Denson and the Cooper groups adopted traditionalist views for the particular form of Sacred Harp they favored, and these forms have now been stable for about a century.

 The strength of traditionalism can be seen in the front matter of the two hymnbooks.
 The Denson book is forthrightly Biblical in its defense of tradition: